Interpretable Representations in Explainable AI: From Theory to Practice: Configuring Interpretable Representations

-\paragraph{Occlusion Colour} Figure~\ref{fig:img_exp} provides a clear evidence that \emph{mean}-colour occlusion strategy behaves unlike any other approach, including the \emph{random} method.
-The lower MSE for this particular technique indicates that it is not as effective in ``removing'' class-identifying information from images as any other occlusion strategy that we tested.
-Intuitively, the reason for this behaviour is the ``blurring'' effect mentioned in Section~\ref{sec:ir:images} and exemplified in Figure~\ref{fig:husky_patchwork}.
-This phenomenon becomes more pronounced when images are segmented into smaller super-pixels (i.e., having more of them for a fixed image size) since each partition becomes more uniform with respect to the colour of its individual pixels -- the increasing separation of the \emph{mean} strategy MSE line when moving from 5 segments (Figure~\ref{fig:img_exp:5}) to 40 segments (Figure~\ref{fig:img_exp:40}).
+\paragraph{Occlusion Colour} Figure~\ref{fig:img_exp} provides clear evidence that the \emph{mean} occlusion strategy behaves unlike any other approach, including all of the methods based on \emph{random} colour selection; additionally, there is no perceptible difference between the remaining colouring strategies -- their squared error curves are bundled together.
+More precisely, the lower metric value for the \emph{mean} technique indicates that it is not as effective at removing class-identifying information from images as any other occlusion strategy that we tested.
+Intuitively, the reason for this behaviour is the aforementioned \emph{blurring} or \emph{mosaic} effect depicted in Figure~\ref{fig:husky_mean}.
+This phenomenon becomes especially pronounced when images are segmented into smaller super-pixels, as having more of them for a fixed image size makes each partition more uniform with respect to the colour of its individual pixels -- the increasing separation of the squared error curve for the \emph{mean} strategy when moving from 5 (Figure~\ref{fig:img_exp:5}) to 40 (Figure~\ref{fig:img_exp:40}) segments.
+Additionally, Figure~\ref{fig:img_exp} illustrates the consequences of preserving contour lines between segments when occluding them with patches of different colour -- an example of which is visualised in Figure~\ref{fig:husky_patchwork_rand}.
+This behaviour is captured by the \emph{random patch} and \emph{randomise patch} strategies, both of which exhibit a lower squared error than any other technique based on a single, possibly random, occlusion colour; nonetheless, this effect appears negligible across our experiments.